Refining Implicit Argument Annotation for UCCA: Implicit Roles In Meaning Representations

 \subsection{Forming UCCA Implicit Argument Typology}

-For the sake of operability and consistency, we only focus on core arguments in Scenes where these arguments are essential to the meaning of corresponding predicates \cite{jackendoff1992semantic,jackendoff1997twistin,goldberg1992inherent,grimshaw1993semantic}.
-Elements such as location, time, and manner are of little interest in this study whilst they are able to appear as foundational units or \textit{Remote} Participant in UCCA.

-As UCCA distinguishes \textit{Remote} edges from \textit{Implicit} units, it is natural to take advantage of this property to account for argument recoverability.
-The definition of implicit arguments in UCCA, particularly for its strong emphasis on the inability of explicit recovering from text, is not strictly corresponding with O`Gorman \shortcite{o2019bringing}'s.

-Table \ref{O'Gorman's categories and the set for UCCA's implicit argument typology} shows the comparison of O'Gorman's categories and UCCA's implicit argument set.
-Among eleven types of implicit roles in his inventory, four are definite implicit role constructions, viz.
+Table \ref{O'Gorman's categories and the set for UCCA's implicit argument typology} shows the comparison of the primary eleven implicit role types and UCCA's implicit argument set.
+Among these types of implicit roles in his inventory, four are definite implicit role constructions, viz.
 Salient/recent, Remember Roles, Script-inferrable, and Deictic.
 Only the last one of four, Deictic, we would consider a candidate category for UCCA's \textit{Implicit} arguments.
 Salient/recent roles, which can be directly found in the recent prior discourse, is the quintessential type of DNI, and they can be easily replaced by pronouns.
 Remember Roles and Script-inferrable roles, however, require a cognitive and reasoning process, as the referents can be understood through a common ground in the text shared between the speaker and the addressee, or are reflecting a different facet of the same or a subordinate event.
-Deictic roles, albeit explicit reference to the speaker or addressee, is an extra-linguistic and can not be annotated as \textit{Remote} Participant, since we are unable to retrieve them explicitly in the text.
+Deictic roles, albeit explicit reference to the speaker or addressee, is an extra-linguistic and cannot be annotated as \textit{Remote} Participant, since we are unable to retrieve them explicitly in the text.
 Therefore, we incorporate it in our set of \textit{Implicit} arguments categories.

-Three roles out of O`Gorman \shortcite{o2019bringing}'s inventory are marked as clearly indefinite arguments, namely Cataphoric, Low-information Arbitrary role, and Iterated Events Implicit Roles.
+Three out of eleven implicit roles are marked as clearly indefinite arguments, namely Cataphoric, Low-information Arbitrary role, and Iterated Events Implicit Roles.
 Cataphoric, which Bhatia et al. \shortcite{bhatia-etal-2014-unified} define as ``pragmatically specific indefinite'', is the only type we do not include in UCCA's typology since it relies heavily on the interpretation of the discourse whether it will be referred to again.
 We would annotate it as \textit{Remote} Participant if the role is mentioned in a later text, or Non-specific type if not so as not to complicate the reasoning process.